3mdeb/news-and-ideas/blog/content/post/2020-06-30-trenchboot-grub-cbfs.md

 ---
-title: TrenchBoot: Open Source DRTM.
-GRUB's features and TPM event log.
+title: "TrenchBoot: Open Source DRTM.
+GRUB's new features and TPM event log."
 abstract: This blog post will show you what features we have added to GRUB
-          and why they are useful from our point of view.
+          and why they are useful from user's point of view.
 Also, there will be shown how to utilize TPM event logs and hence debug DRTM.
 cover: /covers/trenchboot-logo.png
 author: piotr.kleinschmidt
 layout: post
-published: false
+published: true
-date: 2020-06-30
+date: 2020-07-03
 archives: "2020"

 tags: